 Your enthusiasm honors her impulses while allowing you to guide her to a more appropriate way to explore (like playing with slime in the kitchen).

 Free resource: Struggling with raising a strong-willed child?
-Join my newsletter and download my PDF, 5 Tips to Raising a Strong-Willed Child to discover 5 ways to nurture and work with—not against—your child’s inner spirit and strong personality:
+Join my newsletter and grab 5 Tips to Raising a Strong-Willed Child to discover 5 ways to nurture and work with—not against—your child’s inner spirit and strong personality:

 2. Show empathy